jessfraz/blog/content/post/linux-observability-with-bpf.md

 to the possibilities of what you can build with BPF.

 This developing ecosystem is very exciting!
-I hope it will grow even larger as more people start wielding BPFs power.
+I hope it will grow even larger as more people start wielding BPF's power.
 I am excited to learn about what the readers of this book end up building, whether it's a script to track down a crazy software bug or a custom firewall.
 Be sure to let us all know what you built!